Healthy Homes Assessment Hutt Central

 What We Do

-As building inspectors we take on all components that come with professional home examinations.
-We are there to make sure that you make the correct decision when buying your next home.
+As building inspectors we take on all issues associated with specialist home inspects.
+We are there to make sure that you make the best choice when it comes to purchasing your next property.

-We are serious about your investment, and undertake detailed examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of buying or owning the house.
+We value your money We conduct detailed examinations to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of purchasing or owning the house.

-We offer a wide range of services to ensure you are fully informed of the condition of any property you could be contemplating buying or selling and also other solutions.
+We offer a wide range of solutions to make sure that you are fully aware of the state of any property that you might be looking to purchase or sell and also other services.

-Not only do we work with you but we also collaborate with a number of important clients such as municipal councils and banks, and insurance firms.
-They seem to appreciate this peace of mind provided, due to the details provided in our building inspection reports.
+We not only work with you but we also work with some big clients like the local authorities, banks and insurance firms.
+They clearly appreciate this peace of mind provided, thanks to the information that we offer in our reports of building inspections.

-With our systematic approach to your property inspection and the latest software technology including digital photos imbedded into your document, you can actually see any issues that could be discovered.
-Thanks to our comprehensive reporting it is easy to understand why we receive so many referrals from clients our service to family and friends.
+With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the report, you can actually see any issues found.
+Because of our detailed report, it is not surprising that we get so many clients recommending our services to their family and acquaintances.

 Get in Touch - Get Peace of Mind